 Average Credit Card Processing Fees

-What your business pays in processing fees also depends on whether you use CardFellow's marketplace to allow processor to compete for your business.
+What your business pays in processing fees depends on a number of factors, including how you accept cards, if you take PIN or signature debit, and more.
+It also depends on whether you use CardFellow's marketplace to allow processors to compete for your business.
 Those that use CardFellow will pay about 40% less in fees than businesses that don't.
-It's a fact.

 - Typical Credit Card Processing Costs